Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 Parsley

-Pasta puttanesca is made and served with a generous sprinkle of finely chopped flat-leaf Italian parsley, which you can find in most supermarkets.
+Pasta puttanesca is made and served with a generous sprinkle of finely chopped flat-leaf Italian parsley, which can be found in most supermarkets.

 Red pepper flakes